0xLeif/AppState/README.md

 ## Key Features

+(🍎 Apple OS only)

 ### State Management

 - **Application:** Centralized class for all application-wide data with built-in observability for reactive changes.
 - **State:** Struct for encapsulating and broadcasting value changes.
 - **StoredState:** Struct for encapsulating and broadcasting stored value changes, using `UserDefaults`.
-- **SyncState:** Struct for encapsulating and broadcasting stored value changes, using `iCloud`.
+- 🍎 **SyncState:** Struct for encapsulating and broadcasting stored value changes, using `iCloud`.
-- **SecureState:** Struct for securely encapsulating and broadcasting stored value changes, using the device's Keychain.
+- 🍎 **SecureState:** Struct for securely encapsulating and broadcasting stored value changes, using the device's Keychain.

 ### Fine-Grained Control